cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - removing active tasks doesn't make sense (the job is already active)
 - removing waiting tasks will not stop future instances of the task appearing on demand
-- but we can still keep the command to allow occasional removal of waiting and finished tasks if necessary (to preempt housekeeping?)
+- TODO: but we can still keep the command to allow occasional removal of stuck waiting and finished tasks if necessary

 ### "cylc reset" not needed